rollerworks/search/doc/cookbook/type/data_transformers.rst

 Cool, you're done!
 Your user will be able to enter an invoice number into the field and it will be transformed back into an InvoiceNumber object.
-This means that, after a successful transformation, the system will pass an InvoiceNumber object instead of a string value.
+This means after a successful transformation, the system will pass an ``InvoiceNumber`` object instead of a string value.

 And when exporting the value the original format is shown.